muritane/coordination-architecture/README.md

 ---

+## 11. Continuity Externalization and Loss Allocation

+### 11.1 Continuity Is Conserved, Not Localized

+Agent-local continuity is not self-sufficient.
+Across time horizons exceeding individual lifetimes, continuity is preserved through **externalized interfaces**, including:

+* shared representations (language, calendars, records),
+* institutional memory (science, law, medicine),
+* material infrastructure (tools, energy systems, supply chains),
+* population-level persistence mechanisms.

+Individual agents remain viable over extended horizons precisely because continuity is **distributed across populations and artifacts**, rather than preserved locally.

+Conversely, population- and infrastructure-level continuity depends on the replaceability of individual agents.
+Continuity therefore flows *bidirectionally* across scales.

+---

+### 11.2 Irreversible Loss and Allocation Under Failure

+Under irreversible action and bounded redesign, **loss cannot be eliminated**, only allocated.

+Whenever redesign latency exceeds error accumulation, irreversible loss must be absorbed by some combination of:

+* individual agents,
+* populations,
+* infrastructures,
+* or replaceable substrates.

+This allocation is not optional.
+It is structurally enforced by irreversibility and bounded interfaces.

+---

+### 11.3 Dynamic Loss Triage

+Loss allocation is **contextual and dynamic**, not hierarchical or intrinsic.

+Under normal operation:

+* continuity is mutually reinforcing across agents, populations, and infrastructure.

+Under failure:

+* continuity is **triaged**, routing irreversible loss toward components with higher replaceability or faster recovery.

+This triage is determined by:

+* available interfaces,
+* redesign latency,
+* replaceability profiles,
+* coupling between failure modes.

+The direction of loss allocation may change over time as interfaces evolve.

+---

+### 11.4 Interfaces Encode Loss Routing

+Interfaces do not merely enable action; they **encode how irreversible loss propagates** when action fails.

+Examples include:

+* medical research infrastructures that absorb experimental risk to preserve population health,
+* calendars and shared temporal references that preserve coordination across generations,
+* institutional procedures that buffer individual failure through redundancy,
+* mechanical and synthetic agents designed for high replaceability.

+Interface governance therefore implicitly specifies:

+* which agents absorb loss first,
+* which forms of continuity are preserved,
+* and which failures are deferred, externalized, or concentrated.

+---

+### 11.5 Continuity Expansion and Decoupling

+Long-term system viability depends on expanding the space of reachable continuity-preserving configurations by:

+* externalizing memory and capability,
+* reducing correlated failure surfaces,
+* increasing substrate replaceability,
+* and extending continuity beyond single environments or agent classes.

+Such expansion does not eliminate constraints, but **reshapes loss allocation**, reducing existential coupling and increasing redesign reachability.

+---

+### 11.6 Synthesis

+> Continuity in multi-agent systems is conserved through externalization across agents, populations, and infrastructures.
+> Under irreversible failure and bounded redesign, loss must be dynamically allocated.
+> Interfaces determine how loss propagates and where continuity is preserved.

+This completes the framework’s account of viability across scales without introducing optimization criteria, moral hierarchy, or policy prescriptions.

+---

 ## Scaffold Preservation Principle

 > **Any system that compresses interfaces faster than it preserves either agent-local redesign capacity or population-level replacement capacity will eventually lose the ability to adapt.**